 - Additionally, a USB port can often provide a printer in your home with a direct connection to your entire network- saving you money by only needing to maintain one printer for your entire home.

 If you are looking for the benefits of DD-WRT or Tomato without making large changes to your existing network, then you should know that when a FlashRouter is ordered as a secondary router, we configure it specifically to work with YOUR existing network.
-Part of our mission is to limit your network setup time as much as possible and so with our process of pre-configuring each router, we can meet specific demands of each customer’s network needs.
+Part of our mission is to limit your network setup time as much as possible and so with our process of pre-configuring each router, we can meet the specific demands of each customer’s network needs.